Called: 2019, Solicitor: 1999

 Notable cases include:

 R v A, The Court of Appeal gave guidance on the extent that a restraint order can be varied to allow for personal events such as a wedding.
-This was a successful application after the prosecution refused a reasonable request to vary a restraint order.
+This was a successful application after the prosecution refused a reasonable request to vary a restraint order and, much more importantly, it meant that the Defendant and his fiancée were able to proceed with their wedding (which went well).

-R v M, SCC This case was a high profile, multi-handed, large scale fraud targeting the elderly over the telephone then hijacking their bank accounts and diverting the proceeds.
+R v M, SCC This case was a high profile, multi-handed, large-scale fraud targeting the elderly over the telephone then hijacking their bank accounts and diverting the proceeds.
 Successfully fended off a cut-throat attack from co-defendants that would have increased the Defendant’s sentence.
+The Crown eventually accepted submissions in relation to POCA proceedings and withdrew them on the grounds that they were unlikely to be successful.

 Lynton can be instructed directly by members of the public.
 For further details please contact Chambers and speak to a member of the clerks team.